ajaxboy/cjax/README.md

 +    PHP 5.2 or PHP 5.3
 +    Strict Standards turned off

+## Instructions

+This reposition is for Folk only and contributions only, for downloads go to: http://cjax.sourceforge.net/.
+We build the releases internally because there are different packages that derive from this project (examples, plugins, docs, and 2 versions of Cjax).

 ## Introduction

 Cjax is a small lightweight but very powerful Ajax Framework that translate PHP Code into User Interface Actions.
 It can